Lace (miniseries): Plot

 The story opens circa 1980 at an abandoned chateau in the Swiss Alps, once a prestigious boarding school, L'Hirondelle.
 Internationally famous film siren, Lili, travels from there to a private meeting with the elderly Hortense Boutin, whom Lili knows was paying money on behalf of one of the school's students to a family which adopted the student's illegitimate child.
 Lili is the child, now grown up.

 The story flashes back to 1960, introducing schoolgirls Pagan Trelawney, Judy Hale, and Maxine Pascal.
 Each becomes entangled with a man – Pagan with Prince Abdullah of Sydon, Judy with banker Nick Cliffe, and Maxine with ice hockey player Pierre Boursal.
 All three romances fail, but one of the women becomes pregnant.
 Knowing it means ruin for the unwed mother, the three make a pact to protect her identity.
 All three present themselves to the local doctor, Dr. Geneste, and he agrees to assist in having the child adopted.
 When the doctor discovers the identity of the mother-to-be, he says, "Of the three of you, you are the one I least suspected."
 The child, Elizabeth Lace, is born on November 17, 1960.
 The mother's birth name is recorded as Lucinda Lace.

 An attempt by the school's headmaster Monsieur Chardin to expel the girls is thwarted when they unearth photographs of him in a homosexual tryst with the school's chauffeur, Paul.
 They blackmail Chardin into allowing them to stay and graduating them with honors.
 The child is placed with a foster family.
 On their behalf, Maxine's aunt, Hortense Boutin, agrees to pay money to Felix and Angelina Dassin, a French couple who consent to raise the child until her real mother establishes herself and can come back for her someday.

 The three girls, on the verge of success in their respective careers, receive a report that the child has been killed in an auto accident.
 Consumed with guilt and shame, the three friends have a falling out and go their separate ways.
 In fact, Lili survived.
-Felix and Angelina were gunned down by Hungarian Soldiers after the accident.
-She was placed in a detention camp on the Eastern Bloc, where she spent the next ten years before finally escaping and eventually transforms herself into a film sex symbol.
+Felix and Angelina were gunned down by Hungarian soldiers after the accident.
+She was placed in a detention camp in the Eastern Bloc, where she spent the next ten years before finally escaping and eventually transforms herself into a film sex symbol.